rg-wood/salt-lion/README.md

 You cannot gain critical injuries when you're broken by [pushing a roll](#pushing).

-Critical injuries are are as much mechanical as they are narrative, and should be roleplayed.
+Critical injuries are as much mechanical as they are narrative, and should be roleplayed.

 When you suffer a critical injury, roll on the relevant table below to see what it is.